► The latest on Honda’s new electric car

 What’s the interior like?

 Two giant 12.3-inch touchscreens sit side by side on top of the flat-surfaced dashboard (which looks like it’s trimmed in wood, but is actually plastic – although it feels reasonably realistic to touch).
-Their party piece is a distraction-busting co-pilot mode, enabling the front passenger to search for information (a map location, for example) and then swipe it across to the driver’s screen.
+Their party piece is a distraction-busting co-pilot mode, enabling the front passenger to search for information (a map location, for example) and then swipe it across to the driver’s screen. thre's also now a Honda Assistant in the production car, along with a counterpart app.

 The screen interface may be rolled out to other Honda production cars in the near future.